 Income and expenditure form and financial statement

-We go through this process with you when you come to us for debt advice.
+We do this with you when you come to us for debt advice.

 couple at their coffee table